1. The abstract must be structured (i.e., Introduction, Methods, Results, and Conclusion). Click to see a sample article.

 Submit your text in DOC or RTF format.
 Do not embed figures or tables in this document.
 They should be submitted as separate files.

-- Tables should be inserted within the main text with the relevant caption atop, immediately after their mention in the manuscript.
+- Tables should be inserted into the main text with the relevant caption atop, immediately after their mention in the manuscript.
 Meanwhile, remember that captions should not be a row/column of the table.

-Symbols and abbreviations should be defined immediately below the table, followed by essential brief description.
+- Symbols and abbreviations should be defined immediately below the table, followed by an essential brief description.

-- Figures/illustrations must be cited within the main text in numerical order and legends should be provided in the end of the manuscript and not appear on the figures.
+- Figures/illustrations must be cited within the main text in numerical order and legends should be provided at the end of the manuscript and not appear on the figures.